POOVASOKAN/Day-1--20-10-23-/README.md

-Tasks : Difference between HTTP1.1 vs HTTP2 & objects and its internal representation in Javascript
+Tasks : Difference between HTTP1.1 vs HTTP2 &
+what are the objects and its internal representation in Javascript